 Angkor Wat: I know it, you know it – it’s all most people think of when they hear ‘Cambodia’.
 It’s the world’s largest religious monument, and it is absolutely worth your time.
 However, it does get busy; many of the classic photographs you may have seen were likely taken at 5am, before the tourist buses roll in.
 So why not go a little further out, and find a temple you can have all to yourself?

 Founded over eleven hundred years ago, the city of Angkor at its peak covered an area greater than modern Paris.
 Today, nestled in forest and farmland, there are around one thousand temples in varying states of repair – from piles of rubble to extraordinarily intricate ruins.
 You’re spoilt for choice!
 Explore one of these relics, and you’ll likely have the place to yourself.
-Creeping through gloomy temples littered with huge broken statues and gnarled tree roots, it’s impossible not to feel the youthful giddy thrill we all felt as kids building tree houses and exploring nearby woods: You are Lara Croft.
+Creeping through gloomy temples littered with huge broken statues and gnarled tree roots, it’s impossible not to feel the youthful giddy thrill we all felt as kids building tree houses and exploring nearby woods.